 In many classrooms, opinion writing is the first form of writing that is covered.
-It may seem simple for students to share their opinion, but we have all learned that it takes practice and structure.
-Because many read alouds and children’s stories are written in narrative form, it can also be harder to find quality mentor texts for this writing style.
-So, today, I am going to talk about 8 of the best mentor texts for opinion writing.
+It may seem simple for students to share their opinions, but we have all learned that it takes practice and structure.
+Because many read-alouds and children’s stories are written in narrative form, it can also be harder to find quality mentor texts for this writing style.
+So, today, I will talk about 8 of the best mentor texts for opinion writing.

 Below, all the links to books are affiliate links to Amazon!

 Kathy Stintson gets it right with this color story.
 Red is Best is a perfect introduction to opinion writing, and is great for younger learners.
 This is the story of a young girl, Kelly, who loves the color red.
 Kelly’s mom doesn’t quite understand that Kelly’s red mitts make better snowballs, or that she can take big steps in her red rain boots.
 Kelly would rather drink from her red cup, too.
 Because juice tastes better in the red cup, than the green cup.
 This is a great mentor text for opinion writing because it is clear and simple.
 It is also engaging and gets kiddos thinking about their favorite things and why they love them!

 I Wanna Iguana is an excellent mentor text for opinion writing.
 This story is told through letters between Alex and his mother as Alex tries to convince her to let him have an iguana.
 Not only does the format provide students with great examples of opinion letters, but it also is a topic they may connect with.Many kids understand the struggle in convincing their parents to get a pet.
 Alex’s letters have sensible reasons, like his commitment to feeding and cleaning the cage.
 But, they also have hilarious anecdotes from Mom, like how will he get someone to marry him when he has a 15-foot long iguana in his house?
 Kids will find the letters and negotiations hilarious, the illustrations imaginative and the opinion structure as a great example!

 The Perfect Pet